Bio 120 Organismal Biology Fall 2017 Tentative Schedule

 If you believe you will need special accommodations for this class, please contact the Office of AccessAbility Services at (860) 465-5573.
 The instructor cannot provide accommodations until he has received an accommodation letter from the Office of AccessAbility Services.

-Students having difficulty in this course are advised to use the office hours of the instructor, to seek the help of the teaching assistant(s), and are encouraged to use the tutoring, math, and writing support offered by the Academic Services Center located on the ground floor of the Library.
-One of our Biology Majors, Christina Welch, is well known for being a terrific tutor there for biology core courses, chemistry, and physics!
-Her hours are W and F 9-11 AM, and R 9-noon.
+Students having difficulty in this course are advised to use the office hours of the instructor, come to regular meetings of the Biology LLC (W 3-3:50 PM in Science 116), to seek the help of the teaching assistant(s), and are encouraged to use the tutoring, math, and writing support offered by the Academic Services Center located on the ground floor of the Library.
+One of our senior Biology Majors, Christina Welch, is well known for being a terrific tutor there for biology core courses, chemistry, and physics!
+Her hours are TBA.
 If you need these services, you should seek help before it is too late to make a difference in the course outcome.

-In laboratory, your Teaching Assistant is Zach Skarzynski (skarzynskiz∂my⋅easternct⋅edu 860‑378‑7429).
-Zach took Organismal Biology a few semesters ago and, because of his performance, he was invited to be a TA for this class.
-He is a biology major and thus can help you in many ways working your way through our program!
-He has endured our cognate (CHE and MAT) courses and can help with those too.
+In laboratory, your Teaching Assistants are Alma Reyes Gonzalez (reyesgonzaleza∂my⋅easternct⋅edu) and Azalia Martinez Gonzalez (martinezgonzaleza∂my⋅eastern⋅edu).
+Both took Organismal Biology last Spring and, because of their outstanding performances, they were invited to be a TA for this class.
+Both are biology majors and thus can help you in many ways working your way through our program!
+Both have finished the pre-Calc and Calc 1 courses and can help you with those too.